blakeohare/crayon/Tutorials/intro-intermediate/index.md

 * **Graphics2D.Draw.rectangle** - Another Graphics2D.Draw function that draws a rectangle to the screen at the given coordinates, with the given size, and given color.
 The full list of Draw methods can be found [in the documentation](../../Docs/graphics2d.md).
 * **window.clockTick()** - `clockTick()` is a method off of the GameWindow that informs the game window that this frame is now complete and all graphical changes should be flushed to the screen.
 It also yields control briefly back to the UI thread so that your operating system (or browser) doesn't think the program is stuck in an infinite loop and also to pause just long enough to maintain the frame rate specified at the beginning of the program as an input to GameWindow's constructor.

-Compile...
+Compile and run...

 ```
-C:\Stuff\HelloWorld> crayon HelloWorld.build -target python
+C:\Stuff\HelloWorld> crayon HelloWorld.build
 ```

-Run it and you'll see the following...
+You'll see the following...

 ![Bare Bones Game](images/bare-bones-game.png)